 Legal Guidance Is Available

 If you have questions about virtual visitation specifically or child custody/parenting plans more generally, please do not hesitate to connect with an experienced Lake Forest, IL visitation rights lawyer today.
 Co-parenting with a former romantic partner is never an easy process.
 But with the aid of the right tools and access to experienced legal guidance and support, the process can become much more manageable over time.
 Depending on the unique nature of your parenting situation, virtual visitation may serve as a beneficial part of your co-parenting plan.
 Please consider reaching out to an experienced Lake Forest, IL visitation rights lawyer today in order to explore this and other options designed to help you promote your child’s best interests.
-The legal team at Hurst, Robin & Kay, LLC looks forward to working with you.
+The legal team at Hurst, Robin, Kay & Allen, LLC looks forward to working with you.